Cherreads

 Yoo considered.
 What would comfort him?

 He focused.
-Manifested a small plush—a rabbit his mother had given him when he was six in his original life.
-Before she died.
-Before everything fell apart.
+Manifested a small plush, a rabbit his mother had given him when he was six in his original life, before she died.